Internship at the Marine Biological Laboratory

 • All application materials will be reviewed by the prospective mentors, staff at the E.E.
 Just Program, and the Marine Biological Laboratory.

-• The program can accommodate 2-4 students per quarter.
+• The program can accommodate up to two students per quarter.

 • Admitted students will be housed on the MBL campus and work in their mentors' labs on an agreed-upon research project.

-• Participants will receive a stipend of $3,000 in addition to fully subsidized room and board on the MBL campus.
+• Participants will receive a stipend in addition to fully subsidized room and board on the MBL campus.

 • This program has been made possible by the The Milton L. Shifman Endowed Scholarship Fund at the MBL and the Dartmouth E.E.
 Just Program.